-- 7. Evaluation: what do we want to measure & why is it challenging? - 8.
+- 7. Evaluation (Pandora's box, really): what do we want to measure & why is it challenging? - 8.
 Encountering truly "unknown unknown" data - 9.
 Learning curricula & other interesting effects - 10.
 The influence and leading role of software (and hardware?) - 11.
-Meta-learning: learning to learn, reinforcement signals, evolution ... - 12.
-Even more research frontiers
+Even more research frontiers: distributed training, meta-learning ...

-Hypothesis/opinion: We'll increasingly start getting into topics now that (should) have crucial impact, but where it also becomes less clear (?) of what to do & what we might even want
+Hypothesis/opinion: In parts, we will start getting into topics now that (should) have crucial impact, but where it also may become less clear (?) what to do & what we might even want